-What you must pay when you get Services that are covered for you these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term You pay: care hospitals and other types of inpatient hospital services. \$200 each day for days 1 - 5 (requires Inpatient hospital care starts the day you are formally prior authorization/approval in admitted to the hospital with a doctor's order.
-The day before advance to be covered) you are discharged is your last inpatient day. \$0 each day for days 6 - 90 (requires prior authorization/approval in Covered services include but are not limited to: advance to be covered) Semi-private room (or a private room if medically \$0 for days 91 beyond (requires prior necessary) authorization/approval in advance to Meals including special diets be covered) Regular nursing services Copayments are per admission for Costs of special care units (such as intensive care or each Medicare-covered stay in a coronary care units) network hospital.
-Drugs and medications You are covered for unlimited days.
-Lab tests X-rays and other radiology services You must pay the inpatient hospital Necessary surgical and medical supplies copayment for each admission Use of appliances, such as wheelchairs (inpatient stay).
-Operating and recovery room costs Physical, occupational, and speech language therapy
+Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy You pay: \$0 You are covered for unlimited days.